 Hannah’s grandparents had a profound impact on her life.
 Her ability to witness their aging and the challenges they faced navigating complex care systems piqued her interest in aging-related advocacy.
 This personal connection continues to fuel her passion for this work.

-Hannah holds a Master of Public Policy from American University and a BA from Brandeis University.
-Her previous professional background includes state-based advocacy on behalf of the direct care workforce at PHI and direct service roles at Mystic Valley Elder Services in Massachusetts and Community Legal Services in Philadelphia.
+Hannah has a Master of Public Policy from American University and a Bachelor of Arts in Health, Science, Society, and Policy from Brandeis University.
+Prior to this role, Hannah worked on the Health Team at Justice in Aging on issues related to home and community-based services and integration of the Medicare and Medicaid programs.
+Additional professional background includes state-based advocacy on behalf of the direct care workforce at PHI, and direct service roles at Mystic Valley Elder Services in Massachusetts and Community Legal Services in Philadelphia.